salesforce/TaiChi/README.md

         1. If we consider CLINC150 full-shot experiment, the training data has 50 (`m`) examples per class and 150 classes (`n`) = 7500 examples `(m * n)`
         2. If we consider one example out of them and pair them to get positive and negative NLI pairs based on whether they belong to the same class, we get `(m-1)` 49 positive pairs and `(m * n - m)` 7450 negative pairs.
 The ratio between them `(m * n - m)/(m - 1)` is approximately equal to `n` which is 150 (152.04 in this case)
         3. If all pairs add up, the sheer number of examples makes it prohibitive to train the model and get results quickly.
-3. The tricks we implemented are NOT part of the DNNC code we share, which makes it important to emphasize that it may face memory and training time issues if used on a large dataset.
+3. The tricks we implemented are NOT part of the DNNC code we share since TaiChi is designed for few shot learning use case.

 **Testing**